Dance parents, your role matters

-The dance world can be an intimidating place for a parent whether he or she has personal experience as a dancer or not.
+The dance world can be an intimidating place for a parent with or without personal experience as a dancer.
 Dancers who pursue a pre-professional track may train up to 20 hours per week, if not more.
-Managing time between school, dance, family, and friends becomes a balancing act largely reliant on a parent’s ability to coordinate tight schedules.
+For dance parents, managing time between school, dance, family, and friends becomes a balancing act largely reliant on a parent’s ability to coordinate tight schedules.

 Aside from the logistics of managing a busy schedule, parents and guardians play a role in helping young dancers develop strong mental and emotional relationships with both themselves and with peers.
-The Dance Nutritionist asked three parents to share their experiences with navigating the rigid world of a child’s dance career and weighed in on their responses.
+As a parent of two children, I know how challenging it can be to navigate a child’s social life.
+And while I have personal experience as a former dancer, many parents do not.
+So for this article, I decided to chat directly with three dance parents.
+My goal is for them to share their experiences with navigating the rigid world of their child’s dance careers.

 Please describe your child’s current path and/or dance schedule.